 At least one battle saw someone's foot pierced by a kunai.

 In Future Diary, when Yuno gets ambushed by a another diary user trying to kill her, she makes the irrational mistake of taking her shoes off once she's indoors (it's Japanese custom/courtesy to remove outdoor footwear when entering a residence), not realizing he's set up traps for her to stumble upon barefoot, first in the form of thumbtacks, then in the form of a flooded stairwell with an electrical current sent coursing through her wet feet via a broken lamp light, nearly electrocuting her.
+(He's also filled the house with poison gas and is trying to get her to inhale it, which upgrades the first trap from "painful annoyance" to "genuine threat" and makes the second even more dangerous.)
 It just goes to show that sometimes, good manners can get you killed.

 A bit into first season of Sound!
 Euphonium, Reina makes the mistake of climbing Mt.
 Daikichi in dress heels because it was a spur-of-the-moment decision to go there while out with Kumiko on a festival night, who in turn is wearing a beaten up pair of unsuitable clogs herself.
 After a while, the ankle straps on Reina's shoes rub her skin raw and Kumiko gets worried.
 Even though Reina admits her feet hurt, she says she doesn't hate pain; Kumiko finds that kinda hot, and Reina calls her a freak.
 When the two reach the top of the mountain and sit down at an observatory, they both kick off their dirtied-up shoes and trade them for bare feet.